Sammons/devrecord/hello world.md

 # Hello World!

 Devrecord is back!

-At least for a little while.
+At least for a few months.
 In the future the apex domain devrecord.com will be stabilized.
-In the past it has been mizerably dynamic and down (sometimes).
+In the past it has been miserably dynamic and down (sometimes).

-Information about ben has been relocated to ben.devrecord.com.
+Information about ben has been relocated to <a href="http://ben.devrecord.com">ben.devrecord.com</a>.

-Cheers!
+Cheers, and best wishes

+    Ben Sammons